top of page

 3 For when they shall say, Peace and safety; then sudden destruction cometh upon them, as travail upon a woman with child; and they shall not escape (i.e., shall not be raptured with the Church).

 Paul writes these words to the Thessalonians just after explaining to them about the rapture in the closing verses of chapter four (I Thess.
 4:13-18).
 Then, as chapter five opens, he makes a close connection between the rapture and the beginning of the Day of the Lord.
 He likens the suddenness and unexpectedness of this time to that of the coming of "a thief in the night."
-When Christ returns for the Church, He will likewise come suddenly and unexpectedly, or as a "thief" to take it away (e.g., Matt.
+When Christ returns for the Church, He will likewise come suddenly and unexpectedly, or as a "thief," to take it away (e.g., Matt.
 24:42-44 and Lk.
 12:39-40), whereupon the period of the Day of the Lord will commence.
-Because the rapture and the beginning of the Day of the Lord so closely coincide, it has become commonplace to say that Christ's return for the rapture of the Church will be "as a thief in the night," and rightly so, in my view.
-This world will by no means be expecting the rapture event, nor be prepared for what all will take place afterwards.
+Because the event of the rapture and the beginning of the Day of the Lord so closely coincide, both will equally happen suddenly and unexpectedly.
+This world will by no means be expecting the rapture event, nor be prepared for what all will take place that same day and afterwards.

 REFERENCE #3